rkruegs123/geo-model-builder/README.md

 # GeoModelBuilder

-The Geometry Model Bulider (GMB) is a tool for generating olympiad-level geometry diagrams.
+Geometry Model Builder (GMB) is a tool for generating olympiad-level geometry diagrams.

 ## Quick Start